ore-code/ore-cms-js/docs/06-deployment.md

 ## Rewrite Rules

-Clean URLs like /about or /contact rely on server-side routing.
-Every request must be rewritten to default.html inside the matching folder.
-Without this, navigation will break and pages won’t load.
+Clean URLs like `/about/team` need to be routed to `default.html` when a matching `.md` file exists.
+Requests for real files or unknown paths should be left untouched.

+Take a deep breath!

 ### For Apache

-Use `.htaccess` on your website to rewrite requests.
+Place the following in `.htaccess`.

 **Example**